 - 9.1 The Neighbourhood Development Plan is a long-term planning document which will be implemented in the period up to 2029.
-Upper Clatford Parish Council will seek to implement the objectives of the NDP in delivering the sustainable development of the Neighbourhood Area. - 9.2 The principal means of delivery will be through decisions on planning applications, taken by Test Valley Borough Council as the local planning authority in accordance with the development plan unless material considerations indicate otherwise.
+Upper Clatford Parish Council will seek to implement the objectives of the NDP in delivering the sustainable development of the Neighbourhood Area.
+The Parish Council will monitor the implementation of the policies in the Upper Clatford NDP and keep under review the need for the NDP to be amended and updated.
+Policies in this document may be superseded by other Development Plan policies, such as those arising from the current review of the Test Valley Local Plan, or by the emergence of new evidence.
+Where policies in the NDP become out-of-date, the Parish Council, in consultation with Test Valley Borough Council, will decide how best to up-date the document. - 9.2 The principal means of delivery will be through decisions on planning applications, taken by Test Valley Borough Council as the local planning authority in accordance with the development plan unless material considerations indicate otherwise.
 The NDP when made will form part of the overall 'development plan'. - 9.3 When consulted on planning applications by Test Valley Borough Council, the Parish Council will base its response on the policies set out in the NDP.
 This will include supporting proposals which meet the policies of the NDP, and opposing those which do not. - 9.4 The Parish Council will work pro-actively with applicants and the local planning authority to seek to support planning applications for development that improves the economic, social and environmental conditions of the Upper Clatford Neighbourhood Area.